Video quality: Use of picture quality models for video quality estimation

 Some models that are used for video quality assessment (such as PSNR or SSIM) are simply image quality models, whose output is calculated for every frame of a video sequence.
+An overview of recent no-reference image quality models has also been given in a journal paper by Shahid et al.

-This quality measure of every frame can then be recorded and pooled over time to assess the quality of an entire video sequence.
+The quality measure of every frame in a video (as determined by an image quality model) can then be recorded and pooled over time to assess the quality of an entire video sequence.
 While this method is easy to implement, it does not factor in certain kinds of degradations that develop over time, such as the moving artifacts caused by packet loss and its concealment.
 A video quality model that considers the temporal aspects of quality degradations, like VQM or the MOVIE Index, may be able to produce more accurate predictions of human-perceived quality.

-Examples

-In Addition

-An overview of recent no-reference image quality models has been given in a journal paper by Shahid et al. As mentioned above, these can be used for video applications as well.
-The Video Quality Experts Group has a dedicated working group on developing no-reference metrics (called NORM).

-Bitstream-based metrics

-Full or reduced-reference metrics still require access to the original video bitstream before transmission or at least part of it.
-In practice, an original stream may not always be available for comparison, for example when measuring the quality from the user side.
-In other situations, a network operator may want to measure the quality of video streams passing through their network, without fully decoding them.
-For a more efficient estimation of video quality in such cases, parametric/bitstream-based metrics have also been standardized: